fedspendingtransparency/usaspending-api/README.md

     $ git clone https://github.com/fedspendingtransparency/usaspending-api.git
     $ cd usaspending-api

 We will be creating usaspending-api using the Dockerfile and docker-compose.
-For more information on these consult the following
+For more information on these consult the following:
  - ['Docker-Installation'](https://docs.docker.com/install/)
  - ['Docker-Compose'](https://docs.docker.com/compose/)

+Go into the dockerfile and make the required variable changes to match your information.
 Run the following command to buildout the docker container in the usaspending-api directory

     $ docker build . -t usaspendingapi